partlyhuman/wanwan-t-en/Wanwan Aijou Monogatari.md

 Momo: That's right!
 We're going home, Barley.

-## Credits

 ---

 # Post-Game

 DLC: Momo-chan, should we make a seal commemorating our reconciliation?

-👉 Yeah, let's make it!
+- 👉 Yeah, let's make it!
-Ewwww, noooo
+- Ewwww, noooo

 DLC: All right!
 Here we go, just wait a minute!